Wildlife of Chad

 The wildlife of Chad is composed of its flora and fauna.
-Bush elephants, West African lions, buffalo, hippopotamuses, Kordofan giraffes, antelopes, African leopards, cheetahs, hyenas, and many species of snakes are found there, although most large carnivore populations have been drastically reduced since the early 20th century.
+West African lions, African buffalo, hippopotamuses, Kordofan giraffes, antelopes, African leopards, cheetahs, hyenas, bush elephants, and many species of snakes are found there, although most large carnivore populations have been drastically reduced since the early 20th century.
 Elephant poaching, particularly in the south of the country in areas such as Zakouma National Park, is a severe problem.

 Vegetation

-As of 2011, there were 2,288 species in the country in the country, 55 of which are endemic.
+As of 2011, there were 2,288 species of plants in the country, 55 of which are endemic.
 Precipitation varies widely from south to the north.
 The country is also subject to hot, dry, dusty conditions.
 Harmattan winds are a feature in the northern part of the country.
 Droughts and locust plagues are also common.
 The vegetation in the country is broadly categorized under the three regions of the northern Sahara zone, the central Sahel zone, and the southern Sudan zone; all three zones are of equal proportion.

+In Chad forest cover is around 3% of the total land area, equivalent to 4,313,000 hectares (ha) of forest in 2020, down from 6,730,000 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 4,293,000 hectares (ha) and planted forest covered 19,800 hectares (ha).
+For the year 2015, 100% of the forest area was reported to be under public ownership.

 The northern part of the country which has the Sahara desert and which borders Libya and the volcanic massif of Tibesti (3415 m) forms part of the northern zone.
 Vegetation is dominantly tropical in the tropical zone of the country with deserts having least vegetative growth.
 However, a large area of desert dunes lie between Lake Chad and the Ouaddai massif, where fringes of xerophytic scrubland is noted.

 The montane vegetation on the massif is rich, unlike the vegetation that is in the lowlands.
 Woody vegetation occurs in some deep gorges of the Ennedi massif, which rises to 1450 m.
 A flat terrain supports Sahelian grasslands.
 The transition zone that lies between the southern Sahel and northern Sudan–Guinea is also a seasonal wetland.
 The Sudan Savanna zone mostly consists of Sudanian woodland with intermittent vegetation of edaphic grassland and Acacia.

-Lake Chad, lying on the country's western edge and extending across the border into Niger, Nigeria and Cameroon, is one of the richest areas of flora in the country, although it has rapidly reduced in size during the last century.
-The well-drained soils of the area once supported areas of dense woodlands with ebony and kapok trees, but this has declined due to soil erosion and degradation.
+The well-drained soils of the area once supported areas of dense woodlands with ebony and kapok trees (species of the Malvaceae family), but this has declined due to soil erosion and degradation.
 Vegetation found in the area includes acacias, baobab, desert date, palms, African myrrh, and Indian jujube.
 Found within the lake itself are aquatic plants such as reeds, papyrus, ambatch, and water lilies.